FlorianTaube/screamlab/docs/_build/html/_sources/developers.rst.txt

 .. code-block:: bash

-    python3 -m venv CorziliusNMR
+    python3 -m venv screamlab

-This will create a virtual environment in the directory "CorziliusNMR".
+This will create a virtual environment in the directory "screamlab".
 To activate this virtual environment, use:

 .. code-block:: bash

-    source CorziliusNMR/bin/activate
+    source screamlab/bin/activate

 To deactivate, the command would simply be: